 BeBop Technology creates highly specialized cloud-based services for Media & Entertainment.

 Our core product is the only software platform that transparently moves existing editorial and post-production workflows to a fully cloud-based environment, securely, without disrupting the creative process.
 Instead of moving your content to the editorial tools, BeBop moves the tools to your content.

-With BeBop you have access to an extremely powerful computer in the Cloud to edit your work using Avid Media Composer or Adobe Premiere, any time, from anywhere, on just a 20Mbps Internet connection.
+With BeBop you have access to an extremely powerful computer in the Cloud to edit your work using industry standard tools, any time, from anywhere, on just a 20Mbps Internet connection.
 By enabling graphic intensive processes in the Cloud with the same quality and fidelity as a local workstation, the BeBop platform creates previously unimaginable financial and workflow efficiencies.

 BeBop is set to become the new industry standard for cloud-based post-production.
 Keep the art, lose the hardware.